mental32/tokio-stage/README.md

 - we've introduced a loop to retry our message since our task could panic but will restart, the sender half of the channel however will remain broken forever.
   - This means our future now has to not break the receiver half of the channel.
 This can be a non-issue for some cases where the channel abstraction is elsewhere i.e. zmq or a networking abstraction

-There is now a new issue in the second code. our task group will indefinitely spawn tasks to run potentially blocking the tokio runtime from shutting down.
+There is now a new potential issue in the code. the task group will indefinitely spawn tasks to run and may block the tokio runtime from shutting down.

 The solution is to scope your task block to the resolution of another future: